ralfholly/flashme/README.md

 ## Introduction

 I felt compelled to write `flashme` because I couldn't find anything like it.
 While there are many freeware flashcard programs out there, none met my chief requirement: it must be fully operable from the command-line.
-My next most important requirement was that cards must be kept in plain text files (so-called deckfiles): I want to be able to diff, grep, and edit deckfiles with standard Unix command-line tools and editors.
-Binary file formats, including zipped XML files, are a plain nuisance and make it difficult to store flashcards in version control systems.
+My next most important requirement was that cards are stored in plain text files (I call them "deckfiles"): I want to be able to diff, grep, and edit deckfiles with standard Unix command-line tools and editors.
+Binary file formats, including zipped XML files, are a nuisance and make it difficult to store flashcards in version control systems.

 `flashme` is based on the original [Leitner system](https://en.wikipedia.org/wiki/Leitner_system) and uses six boxes (box 0 to box 5) with the following expiry times (in days): 0, 2, 10, 30, 90; the last box (box 5) never expires.
 (The number of boxes and expiry times can easily be tweaked, see [Tips and Tricks](#tips-and-tricks) below.)